Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or

 Who stands to benefit from a poor to non-existent relationship between Iran and America?

 Israel – Well, i think this is self-explanatory.
 The Israeli government wants to be the bridge and the only bridge between America and the Middle East.
 Currently they accomplish this by providing ‘intelligence‘ to western powers.
 I guess they view it as a value-add that helps the American administration look the other way while the Israeli government continues to build settlements and steal land from Palestinians.
 The Israeli-backed lobbying efforts in American politics are awe-inspiring in depth and breadth.
 The Israeli government is so anti-Iran that in the last 10-20 years, it has partnered with Saudi Arabia (In unofficial ways) to help reduce the Shi’ite footprint in the Middle East.
 Imagine that – Israel aiding the biggest and baddest form of terrorism in the Middle East to undermine Iran.

 Saudi Arabia – Another self-explanatory one.
 Once fossil fuel is no longer the primary method of energy for the world, Saudi Arabia wants to be the biggest regional power in the Middle East.
 They want their brand of Islam to reign supreme and they currently have the money and influence to sway minds and hearts against Iran.

 The Supreme Leader and the IRGC – This may be surprising to the uninitiated, but the Ayatollah and the Iranian Revolutionary Guard Corps (The Iranian Military) need a poor relationship with the west in order to remain relevant.
-They need to show the west as enemies to Iran in order to have a reason to exist.
+They need to demonstrate the west as enemies to Iran in order to have a reason to exist.
 Otherwise, why would the people stand for a regime that states stupid shit like Death to America and Death to Israel?
 They wouldn’t.
 So when world events, like when Donald Trump got elected, they cheer.
 Because they know Trump will maintain the hard line, remove negotiations in the JCPOA and continue to provide them with a perceived enemy in the west.
 So the Ayatollahs and the IRGC/Quds all stand to benefit from a poor American/Iranian relationship.